Sintra Jeep Tour from Lisbon: Peninha, Adraga Beach & Azenhas do Mar

 Yes.
 Pickup and drop-off at hotels in Lisbon city centre are included in all pricing tiers.
 Accommodations outside the centre may require a supplement or a meeting point — confirm at booking.

-The optional wine add-on (€35–€85 per person) includes a visit to Adega Regional de Colares, founded in 1931 and the oldest cooperative winery in Portugal, representing over 90% of growers in the Colares DOC appellation.
-Colares is one of the few wine regions in Europe where Ramisco vines grow in coastal sand on ungrafted rootstock, having survived the 19th-century phylloxera epidemic that destroyed most European viticulture.
-Colares DOC produces fewer than 50,000 bottles per year.
+The optional wine add-on (€35–€85 per person) includes a tasting at a local producer in the Colares DOC appellation — one of the few wine regions in Europe where Ramisco vines grow in coastal sand on ungrafted rootstock, having survived the 19th-century phylloxera epidemic.
+Fewer than 50,000 bottles are produced here per year.
 Must be booked in advance.

 No. The 10-stop itinerary does not include palace or monument interiors as standard.
 Entry tickets are optional and paid individually.
 The guide advises on queue management at Pena Palace, Moorish Castle, and Quinta da Regaleira for guests who wish to enter.